-- The Harvills Maths Curriculum follows the main concepts of fluency, reasoning and problem solving. - We plan from the 2014 mathematics curriculum, which divides the curriculum in to 7 units (8 for year 6): Number and Place Value, Addition and Subtraction, Multiplication and Division, Fractions, Decimals, Percentages and Ratio, Algebra (Year 6 and G&T), Geometry, Measure, Statistics - The weekly plan consists of 5 reasoning-based lessons, following the 'Small Steps' outlined in the White Rose supporting materials. - Every new concept (including mental strategies) is introduced following the teaching model: concrete pictorial abstract. - All lessons provide children with opportunities to develop their fluency, reasoning and problem solving skills. - Lessons are self-differentiated, allowing all children to be challenged with no 'ceiling' on attainment. - Children self and peer mark in order to assess how successful they have been and what their next steps will be. - Concepts and learning are revisited through the 'Daily Review' in order to embed key skills and knowledge in children's long term memories.
+- The Harvills Maths Curriculum follows the main concepts of fluency, reasoning and problem solving. - We plan from the 2014 mathematics curriculum, which divides the curriculum in to 7 units (8 for year 6): Number and Place Value, Addition and Subtraction, Multiplication and Division, Fractions, Decimals, Percentages and Ratio, Algebra (Year 6 and G&T), Geometry, Measure, Statistics - The weekly plan consists of 1 arithmetic lesson and 4 reasoning-based lessons, using White Rose or Rising Stars. - Every new concept (including mental strategies) is introduced following the teaching model: concrete - pictorial - abstract. - In reasoning lessons, children are introduced to a problem, taught the skills required to solve it, given the opportunity to become more fluent in these skills and challenged to apply these skills, explaining their reasoning throughout. - Lessons are self-differentiated, allowing all children to be challenged with no 'ceiling' on attainment. - Children self and peer mark in order to assess how successful they have been and what their next steps will be.